anjanasom/watsonx-medical-chatbot/README.md

 5. It instructs the model to return only the department after few shot prompting
 6. Response is displayed to the user

+**Note:** This project is currently tested in IBM Watson Assistant’s preview environment.

 ## Assistant Export (Watsonx Assistant)
 This project includes a full exported snapshot (`v1.0.json`) of the IBM Watson Assistant used in this chatbot.